aspose-cells-cloud/Aspose.Cells-Products/cells/zh/php/conversion/gif-to-bmp/_index.zh.md

 title: 使用 PHP 将 GIF 转换为 BMP
 description: 利用Aspose.Cells Cloud SDK for PHP将GIF格式文件转换为BMP格式文件。
 kwords: Excel, Convert GIF to BMP, REST, PHP
-howto: How to convert GIF to BMP using Aspose.Cells Cloud PHP library.
+howto: "{"@context": "https://schema.org","@type": "HowTo","name": "How to convert GIF to BMP using the Cells Cloud PHP library.","description": "How to convert GIF to BMP using the Cells Cloud PHP library.","image": {"@type": "ImageObject"},"url": "/php/conversion/gif-to-bmp/","step": [{ "@type": "HowToStep","name": "How to convert GIF to BMP using the Cells Cloud PHP library. step 1", "image": {"@type": "ImageObject",},"url": "/php/conversion/gif-to-bmp/","text": "Register an account at <a href='https://dashboard.aspose.cloud/'>Dashboard</a> to get free API quota & authorization details",},{ "@type": "HowToStep","name": "How to convert GIF to BMP using the Cells Cloud PHP library. step 1", "image": {"@type": "ImageObject",},"url": "/php/conversion/gif-to-bmp/","text": "Install PHP library and add the reference (import the library) to your project.",},{ "@type": "HowToStep","name": "How to convert GIF to BMP using the Cells Cloud PHP library. step 1", "image": {"@type": "ImageObject",},"url": "/php/conversion/gif-to-bmp/","text": "Open the source file in PHP.",},{ "@type": "HowToStep","name": "How to convert GIF to BMP using the Cells Cloud PHP library. step 1", "image": {"@type": "ImageObject",},"url": "/php/conversion/gif-to-bmp/","text": "Use the `putConvertWorkbook` method to retrieve the resulting stream.",}, ],"supply": {"@type": "HowToSupply","name": "document"},"tool": [{"@type": "HowToTool","name": "phpstorm, Visual Studio Code, Eclipse"},{"@type": "HowToTool","name": "Aspose Cells"}],"totalTime": "PT6M"}"
+fqa: "{"@context":"https://schema.org","@type":"FAQPage","mainEntity":[{"@type":"Question","name":"Why convert file formats in C# using REST API?","acceptedAnswer":{"@type":"Answer","text":"Documents are encoded in many ways, and some files may be incompatible with the software you use.
+To open and read such files, just convert them to appropriate file formats.<br/><ol><li>Install .NET SDK and add the reference (import the library) to your project.</li><li>Open the source file in C# using REST API.</li><li>Call the PutConvertWorkbookRequest() method, passing an output filename with required extension.</li><li>Get the result of conversion as a separate file.</li></ol>"}},{"@type":"Question","name":"What file formats can I convert with your C# library?","acceptedAnswer":{"@type":"Answer","text":"We support a variety of file formats for conversion using .NET library, including XLSX, Excel, xls , PDF, CSV, HTML, Markdown, XML, PNG, JPG, TIFF, Json, TXT and many more."}},{"@type":"Question","name":"What is the maximum allowed file size for conversion using this .NET library?","acceptedAnswer":{"@type":"Answer","text":"There are no file size limits for format conversions using .NET library."}}]}"
 ---
-{{< blocks/products/cells/cells-cloud-banner h1="将 GIF 转换为 BMP" h2="PHP 用于将 GIF 转换为 BMP 的库" p="使用 Cells 云的转换 API 在 PHP 项目中创建自定义电子表格工作流程。这是使用PHP在线将GIF转换为BMP和其他文档格式的专业解决方案。" urlsection="conversion/gif-to-bmp/" >}}
+{{< blocks/products/cells/cells-cloud-banner h1="将 GIF 转换为 BMP" h2="PHP 库用于将 GIF 转换为 BMP" p="使用 Cells 云的转换 API 在 PHP 项目中创建自定义电子表格工作流程。这是使用PHP在线将GIF转换为BMP和其他文档格式的专业解决方案。" urlsection="conversion/gif-to-bmp/" >}}

 {{< blocks/products/cells/cells-cloud-section title="使用 Cells Cloud SDK for PHP 将 GIF 转换为 BMP" >}}
 {{% blocks/products/cells/cells-cloud-api-reference apiurl="https://api.aspose.cloud/v3.0/cells/convert" apireferenceurl="https://apireference.aspose.cloud/cells/#/Conversion/PutConvertExcel" apimethod="PUT" %}}